Jane Withers: Return to the screen and television work

-In 1955, a year after her divorce, Withers returned to Los Angeles and enrolled in the University of Southern California film school with the intention of becoming a director.
+In 1955, a year after her divorce from Moss, Withers returned to Los Angeles and enrolled in the University of Southern California film school with the intention of becoming a director.
 She returned to the screen when George Stevens asked her to take a supporting role in his 1956 film Giant.
 In 2006, Withers participated in a 50th-anniversary screening of the film for 700 attendees in Marfa, Texas, where location shooting had taken place.

 Her performance in Giant led to more work as a character actor in both film and television.
 She appeared in television episodes of Pete and Gladys; General Electric Theater; The Alfred Hitchcock Hour; The Love Boat; and Murder, She Wrote.
 Though she received "dozens of offers" to do television series as well as stage musicals such as Mame; Hello, Dolly!; and No, No, Nanette, Withers was financially comfortable and chose to spend most of her time raising her children.